SpaceBiologyGroup/OpenMicroView/README.md

 | 3B  | raspios_oldstable_armhf | 2023-12-05 | 6.1.21  |Uncalibr. touchscreen             | `446f3...e19da` |

 _¹ Camera seems not detected due to a transition from old Camera library to new library.
-No solution found at the moment._
+No solution found at the moment.
+Use another version._
 _² The screen drivers seems to be broken and provoke the screen to turn off.
 Redownloading/installing the system may fix the issue._

-_³ The touchscreen issue doesn't seem to be kernel related.
-No solution found at the moment,_
+_³ The touchscreen issue may or may not be related to the kernel version.
+No solution found at the moment.
+Use another version._

 > **Note**
 > The hash is available in the `.info` file along with the img/xz file, or in the system
-> open the file `/boot/issue.txt`
+> run the command `cat /boot/issue.txt`